PRBonn/vdbfusion/INSTALL.md

 # Installing VDBFusion

-Most of the people can do `pip install vdbfusion` and you will get the Python bindings for this project.
+Most of the people can do `pip install vdbfusion` and get the Python bindings for this project.
 If you wish to build the project from source because you are doing modifications you have few options available.

 ## Build from source in Linux

-I spent some extra time trying to make the build work on different Linux distributions like Ubuntu, Debian, CentOs, etc. The build(or superbuild) includes all the necessary tools to pull 3rdparty dependencies.
-If you are developing something on top of VDBFusion I would reccomend to check [Using system installed 3rdparty libraries](#using-system-installed-3rdparty-libraries) instead.
+I spent some extra time trying to make the build work on different Linux distributions like Ubuntu, Debian, CentOs, etc. The build (or superbuild) includes all the necessary tools to pull 3rdparty dependencies.
+If you are developing something on top of VDBFusion I would recommend to check [Using system installed 3rdparty libraries](#using-system-installed-3rdparty-libraries) instead.
 More information about building can be found on the [CI/CD configuration](./.gitlab-ci.yml)

 ### Minimal setup